imehrdadmahdavi/elastic-notification-scaler/README.md

 ## **Overview**

-The **`notifi-scaler`** project is a Kubernetes-based system designed to horizontally scale works among workers based on the number of values in a table.
+The **`notifi-scaler`** project is a Kubernetes-based system designed to scale works horizontally among workers based on the number of values in a table.
 The project includes Kubernetes manifests to deploy a control plane, workers, and database components.
 The workers process subsets of the table, incrementing a **`Value`** column and updating the **`CurrentWorker`** column as they go along.

 The primary objective is to balance the workload across multiple worker nodes and to adapt to changes in the table or the number of workers dynamically.
 To achieve that, a consistent hashing algorithm in implemented.

 ## System Requirement

-Given a table of values with the schema below, create a system that will horizontally scale up and down workers based on the number of values in the table.
-When one worker that’s processing the subset of the table is removed, the workload should be distributed evenly across the other workers until a new worker node is added.
+Given a table of values with the following schema, our system horizontally scale up and down workers based on the number of values in the table.
+When a worker processing a subset of the table is removed, the workload will be evenly distributed across the remaining workers until a new worker node is added.

 Table Schema: